 Going through these experiences has made her want to help other parents with very young children.
 She’s volunteered to be a Parent Rep to make sure that these families don’t miss out on fun, learning and support that can make their lives so much easier and better.

 Selamawit admits to feeling completely lost at first.
-Not knowing how anything works was the main obstacle for her in a new country.
+The main obstacle was not knowing how anything worked in her new surroundings.
 The language was also an issue – it can be a big barrier.
 She even adopted a shortened version of her name, ‘Selam’, for people who couldn’t pronounce it in full.

 “There are mums who don't know that you have midwives to support you, or health visitors that come and check your child when they are 2 years old.
 I can help explain that there is a lot of support out there that they would otherwise miss out on.”